greghall76/di2e-analytics/README.md

     # max open file handles
     fs.file-max=10240000
 # Then reboot the EC2 instance...
+# Also, the docker image for elasticsearch needed to be tailored to have roughly twice the memory as the JVM.

 # Running / Testing:
   Make sure CKAN is up using docker-compose restart ckan from the ckan/src/contrib/docker dir after you git clone ckan.